 - The address field can contain multiple parts of an address (sometimes called single-line geocoding).

-- The map viewer does not support a country field.
+- Map Viewer does not support a country field.
 By default, it geocodes addresses based on your organization's region.
 You can select a different country when you add your file.
 If your file contains addresses from multiple countries, select World.

-- The map viewer may not be able to create a layer from the text file if the file contains more spaces than separators in the field names (the first line of the file).
+- Map Viewer may not be able to create a layer from the file if the file contains more spaces than separators in the field names (the first line of the file).
 Remove some spaces in the field names and try adding the file again.

 - If you are adding a CSV file from the web that includes number fields with decimals, the decimal characters in your file should match the format that your system language supports.
 For example, if your system is set to English, your file should use periods as decimals.
 If you system is set to French, your file should use commas as decimals.

-- You can add and share a CSV file (including one with address information) as an item on the website for others to download.
-The file cannot be viewed with the map viewer.
+- When you can add and share a CSV file (including one with address information) as an item for others to download, the file cannot be viewed with Map Viewer.

 - Waypoints—These are points that the GPS user recorded manually, often specifying a name, to mark locations on the map.